filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/address-types/index.md

 - `2`: An actor address.
 - `3`: A wallet address generated from BLS public key.
 - `4`: A delegated address for user-defined foreign actors:
   - `410`: Ethereum-compatible address space managed by the Ethereum Address Manager (EAM).
+Each 410 address is equivalent to an 0x address.

 Each address type is described below.